On the Slightly Perturbed De Gregorio Model on $S^1$: Introduction

 The gCLM model \eqref{eq:DG} has been studied actively in recent years since it can characterize the competition between advection and vortex stretching in different scenarios.
 For $a < 0$, the advection would work together with the vortex stretching to produce a singularity.
 Indeed, Castro and C\'ordoba \cite{Cor10} proved the finite time blow-up for $a < 0$ based on a Lyapunov functional argument.
 The case of $a=0$ reduces to the CLM model and finite time singularity was established by Constantin, Lax and Majda \cite{CLM85}.

 For $a > 0$, there is a competing nonlocal stabilizing effect due to the advection and a destabilizing effect due to vortex stretching.
 For small positive $a$, it is expected that the vortex stretching term will dominate the advection term.
 In \cite{Elg17}, Elgindi and Jeong constructed smooth self-similar profiles for small $a$ that lead to finite time blowup using a power series expansion and an iterative construction.
 In a recent joint work with Hou and Huang \cite{chen2019finite}, we established the stability of an approximate self-similar profile and obtained finite time asymptotically self-similar blowup for $C_c^{\infty}$ initial data.
-Similar results were obtained independently by Elgindi, Ghoul and Masmoudi \cite{Elg19}.
+Similar results were obtained independently by Elgindi, Ghoul and Masmoudi \cite{Elg19} on the stability of the self-similar solutions constructed in \cite{Elg17} and the stability of the asymptotically self-similar blowup of \eqref{eq:DG}.
 For $a$ close to $\f{1}{2}$, where the vortex stretching term is relatively stronger, finite time asymptotically self-similar blowup for $C_c^{\infty}$ initial data has been established by the author \cite{chen2020singularity}.
 The self-similar singularities in these works are focusing in the sense that they can be written as $\om(x, t) = \f{1}{T-t} \Om( \f{x}{(T-t)^{c_l} })$ for some $T, c_l > 0$ and a nontrivial profile $\Om$.